TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 reasoning behind referring to this system launch as "dynamic".

-Because a dynamic launch can be conducted at any time during a single power life cycle, they are classified into one of two types: an early launch or a late launch.
+Because a dynamic launch can be conducted at any time during a single power life cycle, it is classified as either one of two types: an early launch or a late launch.

-:Early Launch: When a dynamic launch is used as a transition from a static launch chain to the final Operating System.
+:Early Launch: A dynamic launch that is used as a transition from a static launch chain to the final Operating System.

-:Late Launch: The usage of a dynamic launch by an executing Operating System to transition to a "known good" state to perform one or more operations, e.g. to launch into a new Operating System.
+:Late Launch: A dynamic launch by an executing Operating System to transition to a "known good" state to perform one or more operations, e.g. to launch into a new Operating System.